wtprince/tizen-docs/docs/application/dotnet/guides/location-sensors/device-sensors.md

 ![Gravity sensor vector and axes](./media/sensor_types_gravity_frame.png)

-The gravity sensor outputs 4 values: 3 Cartesian axis values and a timestamp.
+The gravity sensor outputs 4 values: 3 Cartesian axis values and a timespan.
 The gravity sensor measures and returns axes values in "m/s<sup>2</sup>" (meters per second squared).
 When a device is rotated in the ±X, ±Y, or ±Z direction, the corresponding output increases (+) or decreases (-).

 The following table lists the measurement data that the gravity sensor provides.